-Section 53 would require the Department of Taxes to submit a proposal to the House Committee on Ways and Means and the Senate Committee on Finance by December 15, 2026 that would structure the homestead exemption in a way that minimizes property tax impacts for homestead property owners and benefit cliffs.
-The proposal would need to include recommendations for inflationary measures to be used for the homestead exemption, an analysis of implications of expanding the exemption to households with incomes up to \$175,000, and updates to the homestead declaration form for the purposes of implementing the homestead exemption.
+Section 53 requires the Department of Taxes to submit a proposal to the House Committee on Ways and Means and the Senate Committee on Finance by December 15, 2026 that structures the homestead exemption in a way that minimizes property tax impacts for homestead property owners and benefit cliffs.
+The proposal needs to include recommendations for inflationary measures to be used for the homestead exemption, an analysis of implications of expanding the exemption to households with incomes up to \$175,000, and updates to the homestead declaration form for the purposes of implementing the homestead exemption.